yug-24/TaskFlow/replit.md

 - Project ID: taskflow-4821b

 ## Recent Changes
+- **2025-10-01**: GitHub import configured for Replit environment
+  - Installed Node.js 20 and all frontend/backend dependencies
+  - Configured Vite for port 5000 with allowedHosts: true for proxy compatibility
+  - Set up workflow to run both backend (port 3000) and frontend (port 5000) concurrently
+  - Configured deployment as VM to maintain both services running
+  - Verified application loads successfully with landing page and all features
 - **2025-09-28**: Imported from Lovable project and configured for Replit environment
   - Updated Vite config for port 5000 and host compatibility
   - Set up deployment configuration for autoscale